-Students will to study the Information Processes and Technology (IPT) Preliminary course for FIVE terms starting in Year 9 and begin the HSC course midway through Year 10 culminating in the completion of the HSC course over SIX terms in Year 11 ending in Term 3.
+Students will study the Information Processes and Technology Preliminary course for SIX terms starting in year 9 and begin the HSC course midway through year 10 culminating in the completion of the HSC course over FIVE terms in Year 11 ending in Term 3.

-This course is designed for GATS and or other interested students.
-It will provide students with an opportunity to maximise their potential in the HSC by completing one of their HSC subjects in Year 11.
+This course will provide students with an opportunity to maximise their potential in the HSC by completing one of their HSC subjects in Year 11.
 The Information Processes and Technology HSC course will offer two units towards their HSC credential.

-Completing the Information Processes and Technology will involve great commitment and diligence on the student's behalf and will provide students with the opportunity to experience HSC study in Year 10 -11 and the benefit of completing 2 units of study reducing the overall workload in Year 12.
+Completing Information Processes and Technology will involve great commitment and diligence on the student's behalf and will provide students with the opportunity to experience HSC study in Year 10 -11 and the benefit of completing 2 units of study reducing the overall workload in Year 12.